OCamlPro/devex-27-recurring-payments/README.md

 A user can stop the service, starting at the next period.
 In this case, it recovers its payment for the periods that have not been started.

-Version 2: distributed

-In this version, the SP contract does not directly contains the set of subscriptions.
-Instead, a tree is built with all the subscriptions.
-Each node in the tree (1) manages 256 subscriptions, and (2) links to 16 children nodes.

-When a new subscription is added, it goes down the tree from the root node, trying to find an empty slot.
-If a given node cannot manage the subscription, it sends the subscription to one of its children nodes.

-When a subscription is removed, it goes up the tree, from its managing node to the upper node.

-When the SP claims its payments, it broadcasts a message from the root node to all children nodes.

-Each node can be split into 2 contracts: one is a routing contract, responsible for maintaining the structure of the tree and routing messages up and down, the other one is a storing contract, responsible for storing subscriptions.